TrentJustTrent/Bathud/docs/installation.md

 # Installation

-This project is still a work in progress, so there are no versioned releases yet.
+This project is quite usable, but still in a pre-release state.
+There may be breaking changes as development continues and dependencies may change.

 ## Arch